keltia/fetiche-rs/acutectl/README.md

 </details>

-More detailed information in the specific [Aacutectl README.md](acutectl/README.md).

 As seen, there are different sub-commands.
 You can use `acutectl help <sub-command>`  to get description of the different parameters.